-The approval for the development of Alliance Business Park at 275 O'Herns Road Epping was subject to a number of conditions under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and Planning Permit 713586 (Whittlesea Planning Scheme).
-These are outlined in the approval document associated with Referral 2012/6298 to the Department of Sustainability, Environment, Water, Population and Communities (DSEWPaC).
-These conditions include that the development not disturb more than two Matted Flax-lily (MFL) and the two known plants within the development footprint will be translocated to a site in consultation with the Victorian Department of Sustainability and Environment (now the Department of Environment and Primary Industries - DEPI) (Referral 2012/6298).
+The approval for the development of Alliance Business Park (East) at 165 - 195 O'Herns Road Epping was subject to a number of conditions under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and Planning Permit 716886 (Whittlesea Planning Scheme).
+These are outlined in the approval document associated with Referral 2017/7930 to the Department of Environment and Energy (DoEE).
+These conditions include that the development not disturb more than 18 Matted Flax-lily (MFL) and the 18 known plants within the development footprint will be translocated to a site in consultation with the Victorian Department of the Environment, Land, Water and Planning (DELWP).

-DEPI required the council permit have a condition stating:
+DELWP required the council permit have a condition stating:

-"Prior to the removal of native vegetation, a Matted Flax-lily Translocation Plan must be prepared to the satisfaction of the Department of Environment and Primary Industries and implemented accordingly".
+Prior to native vegetation removal, an approved Matted Flax-lily Translocation Plan is to be implemented to the satisfaction of the Responsible Authority, in consultation with DELWP.

-A total of 2 individuals of MFL are to be salvaged from the Epping site (Figure 1).
+A total of 18 individuals of MFL are to be salvaged from the Epping site (Figure 1).
 Salvaged plants will be propagated and maintained at an appropriate nursery.
-This nursery will maintain 10 clones of each of the two plants salvaged (i.e. 20 plants) in a manner that allows the clones of each individual to be identified.
+This nursery will maintain 10 clones of each of the 18 plants salvaged (i.e. 180 plants) in a manner that allows the clones of each individual to be identified.
 These clones will be supplied to the translocation program in accordance with this plan.

-The locations of the two MFL within Alliance Business Park are documented in Biosis Research (2012).
+The locations of the 18 MFL within Alliance Business Park are documented in Biosis (2017).